top of page

 And the best time to go?

 Wherever you go or whenever you visit, you will have an amazing time in Europe.
-The best time to visit Scandinavia is in summer.
-The rest of Europe can be enjoyed spring, summer and fall.
-Summers get hot around the Mediterranean and in the Balkans - winters there are cool but quiet.
-Iceland is popular in summer for the outdoors and in winter for the northern lights.
+Weather-wise, the best time to visit Scandinavia is the summer, but fall and late spring are lovely and quiet.
+Iceland is popular in summer for the outdoors and in winter for the northern lights, but visit in spring or fall and you can enjoy both.

 Click here to find the perfect trip for you!